emustudio/emuLib/README.md

 emuLib is a run-time library used by [emuStudio](https://github.com/emustudio/emuStudio), universal emulation platform, and its plugins.

-### Content

-- Core plugin API in the form of Java interfaces
-- Some abstract implementations of the API which partially implement the common stuff
-- Context pool or register which holds all registered plugins, which can be then obtained easily by other plugins
-- emuStudio main-module API which can be used by plugins
-- Helper classes and methods, like:

-    * Java Swing dialogs for showing errors and other messages
-    * Radix conversion utils
-    * Intel HEX file encoder
-    * Universal file filter, usable in "Open file" Swing dialogs

-emuLib also contains information about emulated computer (the context pool contains plugin objects and their connection information), which is then used by emuStudio.

 ## License

 This project is released under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html) license.